 One of the advantages of ceramic balls is that they remove the problem of two identical materials

 breaking each other down.
-This is measured as the coefficient of friction – which it is important
+This is measured as the coefficient of friction, is important

 to minimize.
 Steel against steel has a friction coefficient of 0.8, whereas steel against ceramic has a coefficient of 0.2.
 This can be further reduced to 0.1 if the races are coated.
 This doesn’t mean that bearings with ceramic balls can run without lubrication over a longer period, but it does increase their tolerance to insufficient lubrication, which improves performance.
 The hardness and finish quality of the ceramic balls also serves to polish out any damage to the races, whereas this would lead to further breakdown and failure in steel bearings.

-Compared to steel, ceramic materials offer superior corrosion and heat resistance, higher dimensional stability, and lower density, which facilitates high speed silicon nitride bearings have been used with successful results in machine tool spindles, special operating conditions including corrosive, vacuum , high-temperature, clean, non-lubricated.
+Compared to steel, ceramic materials offer superior corrosion, heat resistance, higher dimensional stability, and lower density, which facilitates high speed.
+Silicon nitride bearings have been used with successful results in machine tool spindles, special operating conditions including corrosive, vacuum , high-temperature, clean, non-lubricated.

 Spears Racing is currently inventorying the largest selections of Ceramic bearings for the the light weight bikes, Kawasaki EX250cc,EX300cc Yamaha R-3 and Suzuki SV650's.Check out the bearing applications inside of each of the "Products" listed for each Bike.